elastic/integrations/packages/prometheus_input/docs/README.md

 ### Prometheus Exporters (Collectors)

 The Prometheus input package connects to the Prometheus server and pulls metrics using the `/metrics` endpoint.

 #### Scraping from a Prometheus exporter

 To scrape metrics from a Prometheus exporter, configure the `hosts` setting to it.
-The path to retrieve the metrics from (`/metrics` by default) can be configured with Metrics Path.
+The path to retrieve the metrics from (`/metrics` by default) can be configured with metrics_path.

 #### Histograms and types

-`Use Types` parameter (default: true) enables a different layout for metrics storage, leveraging Elasticsearch types, including {{ url "elasticsearch-histograms" "histograms" }}.
+`Use Types` parameter (default: `true`) enables a different layout for metrics storage, leveraging Elasticsearch types, including {{ url "elasticsearch-histograms" "histograms" }}.

-`Rate Counters` parameter (default: true) enables calculating a rate out of Prometheus counters.
+`Rate Counters` parameter (default: `true`) enables calculating a rate out of Prometheus counters.
 When enabled, integration stores the counter increment since the last collection.
 This metric should make some aggregations easier and with better performance.
 This parameter can only be enabled in combination with `Use Types`.